 Savasana (Corpse Pose) is one of the most important and most difficult Yoga postures.
 It is the most important due to the body’s relaxation and the calming of the mind.
 It is also the most complicated because it must be done consciously.
 We are also relaxed during sleep (although opinions on this question differ), but there is no awareness.
 Therefore, never neglect the Savasana, and do make time for it.
 Nowadays, many Yoga teachers leave a maximum of 5 minutes for Savasana, but that is not enough, especially for a beginner.
 This time will last only for the first physical phase when you lay there, relaxing your body, aligning your breath and heart rate.
 But calming the mind takes as much time and preferably even longer.
 In a sense, this is meditation, and Savasana should last at least 10-15 minutes.

-Let us back to our thoughts.
-The best response to the question in the article title will be ‘nothing’.
+Let us go back to our thoughts.
+The best response to the question in the article title is ‘nothing’.
 Yes, that is right: just do nothing!
 Perhaps, that is why our advice contains the word ‘not’ so many times.